dogweather/forkful/content/en/kotlin/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of tweaking existing code to improve its structure, readability, and performance without changing its external behavior.
-Programmers refactor to make code more maintainable, to simplify the addition of new features, and to spot and fix bugs more easily.

 ## How to:
 Here's a Kotlin snippet showing a common code smell and its refactored version.
 We start with a chunk of code that's doing too much: